 - Failure to warn consumers of known risks

 - Breach of implied warranty on the medical device

 - Negligence on the part of the manufacturing and/or marketing company

 Patients have experienced a number of complications from alleged defects in the design of a variety of retrievable IVC filters.
-Complications including organ damage or perforation, blood clots (such as from deep-vein thrombosis), pulmonary embolism, device migration, and device fracture have been commonly named in these lawsuits.
+These medical device lawsuits have named a number of complications including: